linkerd/website/linkerd.io/content/2/tasks/securing-your-service.md

   | kubectl apply -f -
 ```

+We can then establish a remote shell directly in the debug container of a pod in
-Once the containers have started up, jump into the `voting` pod with:
+the `voting` service with:

 ```bash
 kubectl -n emojivoto exec -it \